 Do you feel that the role of developing a balanced scorecard and relevant KPI / PI should rest more with the IS group or business group?

 It rests with the whole organization.
 Everyone has to be involved.
 It is a major PR exercise.
-Please read about the foundations stones (page 20-25), and step five (Page 61-65) in my book.
+Please read about the KPI project’s foundations stones.
+Read chapter 7 in Key Performance Indicators, 3rd edition.

 What is the correct time to implement, ‘Implementing Winning KPIs’?

 The best time is when you have a 16-week window.
-I explain more on why 16 weeks is appropriate in my book and how to go about this (page 26-36).
+I explain more on why 16 weeks is appropriate in Chapter 7 in Key Performance Indicators, 3rd edition.

 Who should run the KPI project?